BestTimesToVisit.com Logo

 culture

-Embrace the 'Fa'a Samoa' (the Samoan Way) by dressing modestly when away from the beach or resort, especially when visiting villages or churches.
-This means covering your shoulders and knees – a sarong (lavalava) is a perfect, versatile item to pack for this and can be bought cheaply locally.
+Respect the 'fa'a Samoa' (the Samoan way of life) by dressing modestly when not at the beach or resort, especially when visiting villages.
+This means covering your shoulders and knees; a sarong or 'lavalava' is perfect for this and doubles as a beach towel.
+Always ask permission before taking photos of people or their homes.

 transport